The market has lost 30% since the start of the year: what’s happening with the crypto market

 The current decline is part of a broader negative trend:

-- since the beginning of the year, its decline has reached almost 20%;
+• since the start of the year, its decline has reached nearly 20%;

-- Ether has fallen by almost 30% since the beginning of the year .
+• Ether has fallen by nearly 30% since the start of the year .

-Analysts note that pressure on the crypto market is intensifying not only due to technical factors, but also due to macroeconomic expectations.
+Analysts note that pressure on the crypto market is intensifying not only due to technical factors but also macroeconomic expectations.

-The Fed factor: a political signal to the markets
+The Fed factor: a political signal for the markets

-One of the catalysts for the sharp decline was the announcement of Kevin Warsh’s nomination as the next chairman of the US Federal Reserve.
+One of the catalysts for the sharp decline was the announcement of Kevin Warsh’s nomination as the next chair of the U.S. Federal Reserve.

 Markets expect that if appointed, he may:

-For risky assets, including cryptocurrencies, this signals lower liquidity and more difficult financing conditions.
+For risky assets—particularly cryptocurrencies—this signals lower liquidity and more challenging financing conditions.

-“We believe that this overall decline is mainly due to massive withdrawals from institutional ETFs.
+“We believe this broad decline is primarily driven by massive outflows from institutional ETFs.
 Since October 2025, when the decline began, billions of dollars have been withdrawn from these funds every month,” the bank’s analysts noted.

 According to their data:

-- in January, more than $3 billion was withdrawn from US spot Bitcoin ETFs;
+• in January, over $3 billion was withdrawn from U.S. spot Bitcoin ETFs;

 According to Deutsche Bank experts, these figures are systemic in nature:

-“In our opinion, these constant sales indicate that traditional investors are losing interest, and general pessimism about cryptocurrencies is growing,” analysts emphasize.
+“In our view, these persistent sell-offs indicate that traditional investors are losing interest, and overall pessimism regarding cryptocurrencies is growing,” analysts emphasize.

 This means that the crypto market is receiving less and less support from large institutional players, who were one of the drivers of growth in 2023–2024.